 Some of the common situations include, but are not limited to:

 - Too many complaints by the tenant - A good example of this would be complaining about the heat.
 You might complain that your apartment doesn’t get warm enough.
 If the heating does not work properly, the landlord should address it properly.
 However, some landlords will choose to try and evict you rather than to fix the issue.

 - A call to the health department by the tenant - Another possible instance of a retaliatory eviction.
 If you call a health department about moldy walls your landlord might get angry and file for evicting you.

 - A call to the building department - Your landlord might try to evict you if you call the building department to complain about faulty banisters.

 - Withholding rent - Another thing that might agitate your landlord would be you withholding rent waiting for an issue to be fixed.

-- Organizing a protest against landlord’s actions - For an example, if you organize a protest with other tenants to fight rent increase your landlord might choose to file for evicting you.
+- Organising a protest against landlord’s actions - For an example, if you organise a protest with other tenants to fight rent increase your landlord might choose to file for evicting you.

 - Joining a tenant’s union – Not every retaliatory evictions comes from anger.
 The landlord might be worried that you will try to use legal loopholes to take advantage of him.